jeffswartz/servicekit-php/README.md

 ### Concepts

 There are two types of users in the Service Kit application: customers and representatives.
 Customers are users who initiate a request for communications.
-Representatives are users fulfill that request by responding to the request.
+Representatives are users who fulfill that request by responding to the request.
 There can be many customers and many representatives using the application at a given time.
 By default, the app matches each customer with a representative as soon as one is available.